 Dahab overlooks the mountains of Saudi Arabia, a mere 28km away, and the waters beyond the fringing reefs plunge to nearly 2000m, among the deepest in the Red Sea.
 This provides the rare opportunity of seeing pelagic and reef life coexisting a few metres from the sandy beach.
 As a result you can be guaranteed some of the best diving in Egypt, with the chance of diving in coral canyons or visiting the famous Blue Hole.

-There are many restaurants lining the bay offering inexpensive meals, such as pizza, pasta, Indian curry, Chinese food, sandwiches or Egyptian foul and falafel.
+The owners of Poseidon have taken over the restaurant, Stone Ginger, adjacent to the dive centre, in order to offer first class cuisine.
+There are many restaurants lining the bay offering inexpensive meals, such as pizza, pasta, Indian curry, Thai curry, Russian cuisine, sandwiches or Egyptian foul and falafel.
 Bottled water is cheap and readily available everywhere.
 Alcohol is sold in all the large hotels and some restaurants with the imports being significantly more expensive then the local Egyptian brands.

 Dahab is surrounded by mountains and desert therefore the climate is dry, except for the occasional downpour in the winter months which often proves to be more of a novelty than an inconvenience!
 The temperatures during the summer months can reach as high as 45C!